 driver any bias current at all except the base current of the

 output.
-Because the output's base current rises proportionally with
+Because the output's base current rises proportionally with load

-and pump the driver transistor and result in nasty glitching.
+driver transistor and result in nasty glitching.

-Darlington C-multiplier still leaves us wanting more.
+the Darlington C-multiplier still leaves us wanting more.
 Many designers

-don't feel like pushing the limit - the C-multiplier was never
+don't feel like pushing the limit - the C-multiplier was never the

-simplicity, expediency and performance?
+expediency and performance?